The relevance of judicial (dis-)trust for the legal integration of the European Union

 Introduction

 Despite this incipient interest, we still lack adequate theorizing about the truly sociological and relational nature of this phenomenon.
-This understanding is crucial for the development of a more fine-grained account of inter-judicial relations and for answering key questions such as:
+This understanding is crucial for the development of a more fine-grained account of inter-judicial relations and for answering the following questions:

 The project will articulate a novel socio-legal theory of judicial trust within the EU, which will be based on strong empirical evidence collected from: